 Yep, the price might seem like a little too much, but these pellets have all the necessary elements (vitamin C, an optimal level of calcium and phosphorus).
 Moreover, the product is high in fiber and low in calories and protein.
 The users admit that it is the perfect option for the guinea pig’s that suffer from bladder stones.

-Now you know the 5 best guinea pig pellets.
 We really do hope that we’ve managed to make things a bit easier for you.

 Remember that every guinea pig has a strong personal taste.
 And no matter how beneficial a certain brand of pellets might be for its health, the cavy may simply not like the taste.
 Don’t freak out and panic.
 You will always be left with at least four other options of amazing guinea pig pellets, right? 😉